victorFernandezF/Morse-Converter/README.md

 >  - Enjoy

 ### Usage
-> the user write a word in the input
+> The user writes a word in the box, and then press the button.
-> - Double click morse.exe
->  - Enjoy
+The program will do all the work and show the result.